mariem-trabelsi/mariem-trabelsi/README.md

 💙  **Welcome to my GitHub profile!**

-This is **Meriem Trabelsi**, software engineering student at **ISI Tunis Manar**, passionate about building innovative tech solutions.
-I enjoy working on projects that combine technical rigor with real-world impact, such as **automation systems**.
+Software engineering student at **ISI Tunis Manar**, with a strong interest in **automation systems**, **DevOps**, and **microservices architectures**.
+I am motivated by building scalable, efficient solutions that bridge technical excellence with real-world business needs.

 ## 👀  View Counter